axibase/axibase-collector-docs/atsd-server-connection.md

 ## Initial Configuration

-If the storage driver is not yet configured, the user is asked to create a storage driver on initial login into the Collector.
+If the storage driver is not yet configured, the user is asked to create a storage driver on initial login.

 * Specify the hostname or IP address of the target ATSD server.
 * Specify `https` service port address.
 The default is `8443`.
 * Enter the [collector account](https://axibase.com/docs/atsd/administration/collector-account.html) credentials.
 * Click **Validate** to verify settings.
 In case of permission errors, ensure that the collector account has both `API_DATA_WRITE` and `API_META_WRITE` roles.
 * If validation is successful, click **Save** to create the storage driver.
-The collector will automatically create an HTTP connection pool and a storage driver based on the submitted settings.
+The collector automatically creates an HTTP connection pool and a storage driver based on the submitted settings.

 ![ATSD Configuration Page](./images/atsd_configuration.png)